-Our Board held six meetings during the fiscal year ended December 31, 2018.
-Each of the incumbent directors attended at least 75% of the total of the meetings of the Board and the meetings of the committees of the Board on which he served during the fiscal year ended December 31, 2018 (in each case, which were held during the period for which he was a director and/or a member of the applicable committee).
+The Board oversees our business and monitors the performance of our management.
+Our executive officers and management oversee our day-today operations.
+The independent directors meet quarterly in executive sessions without management or any non-independent directors.
+The purpose of these executive sessions is to promote open and candid discussion among the non-employee directors.
+In fiscal 2019, the Company's independent nonemployee directors met three times in regularly scheduled executive sessions at which only independent directors were present.
+Our Board held six meetings during the fiscal year ended December 31, 2019.
+Each of the incumbent directors attended at least 75% of the total of the meetings of the Board and the meetings of the committees of the Board on which he or she served during the fiscal year ended December 31, 2019 (in each case, which were held during the period for which he or she was a director and/or a member of the applicable committee).
 It is our policy to encourage our directors to attend the Annual Meeting.
 We anticipate that a majority of the members of the Board will attend the Annual Meeting.